 Of course this is not an exhaustive list of aspects to consider when buying a property!
 As above, if you would like to discuss a Declaration of Trust, Will, or any other considerations when buying for the first time then please contact Charlotte Fox, one of the solicitors in our Private Client team in Reading on 0118 958 9711 or [email protected].

-Alternatively, if you would like assistance with your conveyancing (the legal process of buying/selling a property) then please follow this link for an Online Estimate or contact the conveyancing team in Reading on 0118 958 9711.
+Alternatively, if you would like assistance with your conveyancing (the legal process of buying/selling a property) then please contact the conveyancing team in Reading on 0118 958 9711.